-Maintaining Financial Records Policy and Procedure

-The Heirloom Collective is committed to being compliant with all regulations outlined in 935 CMR 501.000 et. seq. ("the Regulations") and any other requirements or sub-regulatory guidance issued by the Massachusetts Cannabis Control Commission ("CNB" or "the Commission") or any other regulatory agency.

-To provide clear and concise instructions for The Heirloom Collective employees regarding the Maintenance of Financial Records that are in compliance with the Regulations
+Policy for Restricting Access to Age 21 and Older

-The purpose of this policy is to outline the responsibilities of the Company, the Company's management team and Agents to ensure specific, methodical, and consistent compliance of the Regulations and to ensure that our financial records are maintained in a compliant manner in compliance with all regulations and laws.
+- I. Intent Our Marijuana Establishment operations will be compliant with all regulations outlined in 935 CMR 500.000 935 CMR 501.000 and 935 CMR 502.000et. seq. ("the Regulations") and any other requirements or sub-regulatory guidance issued by the Massachusetts Cannabis Control Commission ("CNB") or any other regulatory agency. - II.
+Purpose The purpose of this policy is to outline the responsibilities of the Company, the Company's management team and Agents to ensure specific, methodical, and consistent compliance of the Regulations and to ensure that access to our facility is restricted to only persons who are 21 years of age or older and Medical use of Marijuana patients and caregivers registered with the Commission.

 III.
-Policy
+Definitions